 In 2009, the FDA and E.C. granted Soliris orphan drug designation for the treatment of patients with aHUS, a disease in which the lack of naturally occurring complement inhibitors can cause life-threatening kidney damage.
-We have completed enrollment in our multi-national, multi-center clinical trials evaluating eculizumab for the treatment of aHUS patients with evidence of thrombotic microangiopathy (clotting in small blood vessels).
-The studies include patients who had been treated chronically with plasma therapy and others who were resistant to plasma therapy.
-We are also aware that independent investigators have commenced a study to evaluate eculizumab in patients with dense deposit disease, another ultra-rare and severe kidney disease that can evolve into chronic renal failure, requiring dialysis and renal transplantation.
+In April 2010, we completed enrollment of four multi-national, multi-center clinical trials evaluating eculizumab for the treatment of adolescent and adult aHUS patients with evidence of thrombotic microangiopathy (clotting in small blood vessels).
+Approximately 35 patients are being dosed in these studies.
+The studies include patients who had been treated chronically with plasma therapy and others who were resistant or intolerant to plasma therapy.
+We have commenced preparations for a pediatric aHUS study and, as previously disclosed, we expect to initiate the study during the second half of 2010.
+Further, we are also aware that independent investigators have commenced a study to evaluate eculizumab in patients with dense deposit disease, another ultra-rare and severe kidney disease that can evolve into chronic renal failure, requiring dialysis and renal transplantation.